I-290B, Notice of Appeal or Motion

 Filing Tips for Form I-290B, Notice of Appeal or Motion

-- If you are the beneficiary of a revoked Form I-140 with a favorably adjudicated porting request, and USCIS has advised you that you may file an appeal using Form I-290B, provide the information about you in Part 1.
+- If you are the beneficiary of a revoked Form I-140 with a favorably adjudicated porting request, and we have advised you that you may file an appeal using Form I-290B, provide the information about you in Part 1.

 - Mailing Address

 - You must select only one box indicating that you are filing an appeal or motion, not both.
-If more than one box is selected, we may reject your filing.
+If you select more than one box, we may reject your filing.

-- For additional filing assistance, please visit the AAO’s Practice Guide at https://www.uscis.gov/about-us/directorates-and-program-offices/administrative-appeals-office-aao/practice-manual/chapter-3-appeals.
+For additional filing assistance, please visit the AAO Practice Manual.

 Don’t forget to sign your form!
 We will reject and return any unsigned form.

 $675.
 You may pay the fee with a money order, personal check, or cashier’s check.
 When filing at a USCIS Lockbox facility, you may also pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.
-Please note that service centers are not able to process credit card payments.
+Service centers cannot process credit card payments.